-Humans play an integral role shaping our landscape and environment.
+Humans play an integral role shaping landscapes.
 Teaching and research in Human Systems and Environment (HSE) seeks to understand how human systems evolve, influence and are influenced by this dynamic relationship.

-At UNT, faculty and students in the HSE core draw on expertise in health, urban, economic and social issues to provide insights and analysis that can contribute to solutions to some of the most significant problems people currently face.
+At UNT, faculty and students in the HSE core draw on expertise in health, urban, economic and social issues to contribute solutions to significant problems people currently face.

-We are conducting research around the world in such places as Canada, Mexico, Peru, Ghana, China and the Middle East.
-We specialize in urban and economic geography, GIS, health and medical geography and human-environment interactions.
-The table below breaks out our HSE research interests by sub-area and faculty member.
+We conduct research around the world in such places as Canada, Mexico, Peru, Ghana, China and the Middle East.
+We specialize in urban and economic geography, GIS, medical geography, and human-environment interactions.
+Below are our HSE research interests by sub-area and faculty member.

 - urban development (Ahmed, Chatterjee, Fry, Rice)